Mallorca in August (2025): Weather, Events, and Best Things to Do

 From epic battle reenactments to tomato festivals and overnight pilgrimages, August is packed with events!

-If you’re heading to Mallorca in August, La Patrona in Pollença is an absolute must-see.
+If you’re heading to Mallorca in August, La Patrona in Pollença is a must-see.
 This festival is not just a one-day affair but a week-long celebration, culminating in an elaborate mock battle on August 2nd that will transport you back to the 16th century.
 Here’s what to expect:

 On August 2nd, the fiesta reaches its peak with an epic reenactment of the 1550 battle between the Christians and Moorish pirates – a pirate attack that has been acted out since at least 1860!
 This isn’t just a simple skirmish – it’s a full-blown theatrical event complete with 16th-century costumes, props, and plenty of dramatic flair.